 Unfortunately, we are unable to change your promotion tier during the Edge Studio appointment.
 We encourage you to discuss your requirements with your New Home Consultant prior to your edge studio appointment so that a suitable promotional tier can be selected for your needs.

 As many as you like!
 Weekend tours are by appointment only and you can book a weekend Edge Studio tour via our website.
 We also offer browsing sessions (by appointment) from 1-5pm every Saturday and Sunday.
+The weekend tours are not available in NSW.

 Let us know how we can help.
 Our new home consultants will be in touch with anything you need.